Ephesians 2:11-22 Amazing Grace

 I once was lost, but now am found,

-2. 2. ’Twas grace that taught my heart to fear,
+Was blind, but now I see. - 2. ’Twas grace that taught my heart to fear,

 And grace my fears relieved;